sigstore/rekor-tiles/SHARDING.md

 and delete resources, we expect that healthchecks will start to fail.

 As we create alerting, we'll finalize this section with what alerts need to be removed.
+Currently, we should remove the monitoring module for the old shard.

 ### Delete Kubernetes resources

 Turn down the previous shard by removing the previous shard from `rekorTiles.shards`.
 We can turn down the Kubernetes pods because the server only serves the write path - the read path is exclusively served via GCP resources (Load Balancer, Storage).

+Remove the `PodMonitoring` collector and the Kubernetes gRPC secret as well for the shard.

+TODO: Add example PR

 Merge and wait for ArgoCD to shut down the server.